 With unparalleled artistry and enduring vigor, the Juilliard String Quartet (JSQ) continues to inspire audiences around the world.
 Founded in 1946 and hailed by The Boston Globe as “the most important American quartet in history,” the ensemble draws on a deep and vital engagement to the classics, while embracing the mission of championing new works, a vibrant combination of the familiar and the daring.
 Each performance of the Juilliard String Quartet is a unique experience, bringing together the four members’ profound understanding, total commitment, and unceasing curiosity in sharing the wonders of the string quartet literature.

 Devoted master teachers, the members of the Juilliard String Quartet offer classes and open rehearsals when on tour.
-The JSQ is string quartet in residence at Juilliard and its members are all sought-after teachers on the string and chamber music faculties.
+The JSQ is string quartet in residence at The Juilliard School and its members are all sought-after teachers on the string and chamber music faculties.
 Each May, they host the five-day internationally recognized Juilliard String Quartet Seminar.
-During the summer, the JSQ works closely on string quartet repertoire with students at the Tanglewood Music Center.
+During the summer, the JSQ works closely on string quartet repertoire with Fellows at the Tanglewood Music Center.